coleman-wma/Label-Crowdsourcing-Website/php/README.md

 #### EXP3_postData_test.php
-Takes results from a subject test and posts it to the back end database.
+Takes results from a participant test and posts it to the back end database.

 #### EXP3_postData_train.php
-Takes results from a single subject test and posts it to the back end database.
+Takes results from a single participant test and posts it to the back end database.

 #### consentSurvey.php
 Posting demographic data to back end.